"The Best Little Croquet Club in the World"

 • Secondary Colours: Green & Brown play Pink & White

-• Starting position for the game is the 4th Corner (Marked by the Yellow Flag)
+• Starting position for the game is Corner 4 (Marked by the Yellow Flag)

 Lesson 2